45deg/Actoverse-Scala/README.md

 ![arch](https://user-images.githubusercontent.com/7984294/27071388-b75ee24e-5057-11e7-898a-00e2fcb4abc9.png)

-- `DebuggingSystem` control all actors.
-It commits a command issued by `WebSocketHandler` to actors and reports their states to the handler.
+- `DebuggingSystem` controls actors.
+It commits a command from `WebSocketHandler` to actors and reports their states to the handler.
 - `WebSocketHandler` performs a mediator between the target system and the debugger UI.
-To communicate with it, this server parse JSON strings converts Scala object to the JSON format.
-- Incoming/outgoing messages are trapped by `DebuggingSupporter`s, which is"parasites" on actors.
+- Incoming/outgoing messages are trapped by `DebuggingSupporter`s, which are accessories to actors.

 ### Message Enveloping

-All the messages sent by actors with `!+` are attached an additional information (internally, called `Envelope`) that includes sender and receiver's Actor pathes, Lamport timestamps, and auto-generated UUIDs.
+The debugger attaches an additional information (internally, called `Envelope`) to all the messages sent by actors with `!+`.
+It includes sender and receiver's Actor pathes, Lamport timestamps, and auto-generated UUIDs.

-In contrast, the `DebuggingSupporter` of an receiving actor open an envelope and deliver the original message in it to the actor.
+On the other hand, the `DebuggingSupporter` of an receiving actor opens an envelope and delivers the original message to the actor.
 The idea of interception comes from [Receive Pipeline Pattern](http://doc.akka.io/docs/akka/2.4-M1/contrib/receive-pipeline.html)

 The figure below provides an overview of processing incoming messages (envelopes).